magenta/magenta/demos/sketch-rnn-js/README.md

 ### Sketch RNN

 The main model is stored inside sketch\_rnn.js.
-Before using the model, I assume you have some method to import the desired .json pre-trained weight file, and parse that into a JS object first.
+Before using the model, you need some method to import the desired .json pre-trained weight file, and parse that into a JS object first.

 To create a model: